gsobala/lc0-tui/README.md

 # lc0-tui
 Terminal based user interface for lc0
-This will run on a tiny instance (free) on Google Cloud Platform Use small weights files e.g. from https://github.com/dkappe/leela-chess-weights/releases
+This will run on a tiny instance (free) on Google Cloud Platform or a Raspberry Pi

+Use small weights files e.g. from https://github.com/dkappe/leela-chess-weights/releases

 ## Basic instructions